ILikeFood971/ForF/README.md

     - You can disable any of the restrictions from the config
 - PvP Timer that runs for random amounts of time
     - Enable or disable it easily with commands
+- Server Assassin
+    - A player that will start with a different number of lives
+    - Automatically changes the pvp mode to online when on the server
+    - Cannot receive lives from other players

 This mod tries to follow everything written in the official Friend or Foe rules [written here](https://pastebin.com/X9j3ZsNb).